KeshiaRose/Dynamic-Parameter/README.md

 ### Download and install Tableau Desktop (with the Extensions API)

-Download and install the Extensions API version of Tableau Desktop from the [Tableau Extensions API Developer Preview](https://prerelease.tableau.com) site).
+Download and install the Extensions API version of Tableau Desktop from the [Tableau Extensions API Developer Preview](https://prerelease.tableau.com) site.
 Under **Resources**, click **Extensions API Software Downloads**.

 ### Download and install the Dynamic Parameter manifest file